yxni98/EMNLP_2022/_pages/venue.md

 **Jubail Mangrove Park**

-Jubail Mangrove Park is home to meandering boardwalks that allow you to wander through the mangroves, discovering a nature-rich side to Abu Dhabi and spotting an array of wildlife, from turtles to herons, gazelle and more.
-Birdwatchers, nature-lovers and photographers will be in their element here.
+Jubail Mangrove Park is home to meandering boardwalks that allow you to wander through the mangroves, discovering a nature-rich side to Abu Dhabi and spotting an array of wildlife, from turtles to herons, gazelle, and more.
+Birdwatchers, nature-lovers, and photographers will be in their element here.
 Directions can be found [here](https://www.google.ae/maps/dir/Current+Location/Jubail%20Mangrove%20Park,Abu%20Dhabi/@24.545194,54.485399)

 ![]({{ site.baseurl }}/assets/images/abu_dhabi/jubail_mangrove.jpeg)